 - Two days before making bread using a refrigerated starter, refresh the starter by feeding it at room temperature each of the two days.
 The refreshed starter can be used make bread on the third day.
 Before returning the remaining starter to the refrigerator, set aside 140 grams and feed it with 70 grams each of filtered water and bread flour.

 Chula's Expert Tips

-- Note 1: It's important to use filtered water to make sourdough starter.
+- It's important to use filtered water to make sourdough starter.
 The reason is that tap water contains chlorine, and chlorine can kill the yeast or retard its growth.

-- Note 2: It's possible to use other types of flour to make starter.
+- It's possible to use other types of flour to make starter.
 In general organic flours work best.
 However, avoid bleached flour.

-- Note 3: A key to making this starter is using equal parts by weight of the filtered water and bread flour to both build the starter, and feed it.
+- A key to making this starter is using equal parts by weight of the filtered water and bread flour to both build the starter, and feed it.
 Therefore, it's best to weigh the ingredients.
-In addition it's more precise to weigh the ingredients in grams than in ounces.

 - The starter should be covered to keep any stray insects out.
 However, it should only be loosely covered.
 The reason is that the process of fermentation that takes place releases gases, and the gases need to be able to escape.